uracreative/reproducible-builds-styleguide/README.md

+### Note
+The official repo has been moved to Debian Infrastructure: https://salsa.debian.org/reproducible-builds/reproducible-styleguide
+For comments, issues, Pull/Merge Requests please head over there.

 # About

 Reproducible builds are a set of software development practices that create an independently-verifiable path from source code to the binary code used by computers.